top of page

 UV flashlights

-The primary method we employ is to go out after sunset, ultraviolet (UV) flashlights in hand, in search of caterpillars that fluoresce.
-Many caterpillar species fluoresce when UV light is shined on them.
-This type of fluoresecence is called UVIVF (Ultraviolet induced visible fluorescence).
-The fluorescence produced by caterpillars isn't very bright, so is much easier to see after dark.
+Our primary method is to go out after sunset, ultraviolet (UV) flashlights in hand, in search of caterpillars that fluoresce.
+Many caterpillar species fluoresce when UV light is shined on them, and this fluorescence is easier to see in the dark.

 Example of a caterpillar fluorescing